AntonTheDev/FlightAnimator/README.md

 ####Trigger Simultaneously

 To trigger an animation right as the parent animation begins, attach a trigger on a parent animator by calling `animator.triggerOnStart(...)`.
-The trigger will perform the animation enclosed accordingly right as the the parent begins animating.
+The trigger will perform the animation enclosed accordingly right as the parent begins animating.

 ```swift
 view.animate { (animator) in